Ukraine crisis could affect global anti-atom bomb pact: U.N.'s Ban

 In The Hague on Monday, Obama sought support from European allies and China to isolate Russia over its seizure of Crimea.

-Last week, Russia accused Western states of violating a pledge to respect Ukraine’s sovereignty and political independence under the Budapest Memorandum, saying they had “indulged a coup d‘etat” that ousted President Viktor Yanukovich.
+Last week, Russia accused Western states of violating a pledge to respect Ukraine’s sovereignty and political independence under the Budapest Memorandum, saying they had “indulged a coup d‘etat” that ousted President Viktor Yanukovich in February.

 But French Foreign Minister Laurent Fabius said it was Russia that violated the memorandum on security assurances, which also committed the signing countries to respect Ukraine’s existing borders.